It’s easier than you think! Here are our top ten tips:

 How does your community talk: phone, text, email, twitter, Facebook, YouTube, Google+, Instagram or something else?
 Think about how you could use these platforms to promote the prayer room and motivate people to pray.
 Tweet, send or post a Bible verse or motivational quote each day, or make a video to share about why you’re praying and how people can get involved.

 If people are reluctant to sign up for the prayer room why not set aside hours within your prayer time to gather people interested in specific things.
-For example you could gather groups to pray for Schools, business, human trafficking, marriage or those who don’t know Jesus.
+For example you could gather groups to pray for schools, business, human trafficking, marriage or those who don’t know Jesus.

 This may sound strange but if you make space in your meeting and invite everyone to ask God how much time He would like to spend with them in the 24-7 Prayer Room it can often provoke a great response.
 God wants to talk!

-Take advantage of our new user-friendly online sign-up sheet.
+Take advantage of our online sign-up sheet.
 Each 24-7 Prayer Room that registers gets a unique page you can use to get people signing up to pray.
 Here are a few suggestions on how to use and promote it: